Best Mineral Paint in 2026: Silicate, Sol-Silicate, and Lime Tested

 Disclosure: Some links below are affiliate links.
 We earn a commission if you buy through them, at no extra cost to you.
 Our picks are based on independent criteria — see “How We Picked” below.

 Top pick: Romabio BioDomus I Interior Mineral Paint.
 At $90 to $120 per gallon, it isn’t cheap; for the lime-plaster and historic-stucco walls it’s actually designed for, it’s the right call.
-BioDomus wins on US availability, on a sol-silicate chemistry that handles both bare and aged substrates, and on a real shelf where KEIM and BEECK are six-week specifier orders.
+BioDomus wins on US availability, on a sol-silicate chemistry that handles both bare and aged substrates, and on a real shelf where the European silicate lines still ship brand-direct.
 It loses on color depth (saturated jewel tones aren’t in the deck) and on the headline lifespan claim — KEIM still owns the century-long reference jobs.
 Romabio Classico Limewash is the right answer on raw historic brick.
 KEIM Optil is the heritage-grade interior silicate when budget and lead time aren’t constraints.
 Fusion Mineral Paint covers furniture and cabinets.
-BEECK Renosil is the exterior masonry restoration call.
+Outside, Romabio Masonry Flat is the mineral masonry paint you can pick up at Home Depot or Lowe’s today, KEIM Mineral Masonry Paint is the self-priming silicate with 60-plus colors shipping in 48 hours, and BEECK Renosil is the restoration call when the wall already has an acrylic history.

 A heads-up.
 This article is about real mineral paint chemistry on real mineral substrates.
 If your walls are modern gypsum drywall in a 2010 home, mineral paint isn’t the answer and acrylic is — the best paint for plaster walls round-up has the modern-substrate decision tree.
 If you came looking for chalk-style furniture paint, the best chalk paint round-up is the sibling.
 This round-up is for owners of pre-1940s lime walls, historic masonry, and exterior stucco where the chemistry call genuinely matters.